sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-02-16-set-utc-time-windows.md

 ---

 ### Time Issue in windows/Linux
-As developer or tester I needed to dual boot my Laptop/PC to change to linux from windows (or vice versa).
-This seems easy if you can do clean installation but there are small things we need to care about.
+As developer or tester if we needed to dual boot Laptop/PC to change OS , from linux to windows (or vice versa).
+This seems easy if you can do clean installation but there are small things we need to take care about.

 One of that is Time.
-Usually when you reboot to change windows to linux or linux to windows, you will see your time hase changed.
+Usually when you reboot to change windows to linux or linux to windows, you will see your time has changed.

-**Why?**, Under the hood Linux (I am using poOs which is built on debian linux) use UTC time , so when you select your region, linux assume your BIOS time as UTC time and adjust local time based on your selection.
+**Why?**, Under the hood Linux (I am using popOS which is a debian linux type) use UTC time , so when you select your region, linux assume your BIOS time as UTC time and it adjusts local time based on your timezone selection.

-For example, I am living in Bangladesh (UTC+6) when I choose time location as dhaka , this will assume my BIOS has UTC time and adjust local time.
+For example, I am living in Bangladesh (UTC+6) when I choose time location as dhaka , this will assume my BIOS as UTC time and adjust local time.
 If my BIOS time is 2PM, my local time will be 8PM.

-But, windows does not assume anything.
+But, windows does not assume this.
 It assumes, BIOS time as local time.
 So, 2PM BIOS will be shown as 2PM dhaka time.

 So, if I boot to linux, my time will be changed and vice versa.

-To resolve this, I need to configure windows following same way like linux to consider BIOS time as UTC.
+To resolve this, we need to configure windows following same way like linux to use BIOS time as UTC.
 In this way both OS will show same time in PC clock.

 ### Make Windows following UTC
 - Open Regedit as Admin